omega8cc/boa/docs/UNLOCK-USER.md

-- **BOA-managed files stay managed.** `settings.php` and friends remain owned by the backend user and read-only, and the `sites/` directory skeleton and a few managed container directories stay owned by the backend user even while unlocked — that does not affect composer or git.
+- **BOA-managed files stay managed.** `settings.php` and friends remain owned by the backend user and read-only, and the `sites/` directory skeleton and a few managed container directories stay owned by the backend user even while unlocked.
+That does not affect git, and it does not affect composer either: on a codebase you own under `~/static`, the two directories Drupal's scaffold plugin writes into (`sites/` and `sites/default/`) stay group-writable for your shell user, so a composer run can refresh its scaffold files there instead of stopping with `Failed to make the directory containing ... writable`.
 - **The nightly permission sweep still runs.** Directories `0775`, files `0664`, hardened paths re-locked to `0400` — only the *ownership* direction follows `unlock.info`.